G-britto/github-action/README.md

 - Pricing tier - Select the pricing tier that you want to use for your registry.
 - Security - Select the security options that you want to use for your registry.
 - Resource group - Select **mdc-rg**.
-- In your Azure portal, go to "Container Registries" > "Your Registry" > "Settings" > "Access keys", activate the following settings > "Admin user".
 41. Click "Create".
 ---
 42. Update GitHub repository with ACR credentials